mgsosna/mattsosna.com/_posts/statistics/2021-06-22-ARIMA-intro.md

 ### X: Exogeneous variables
 All the components we've described so far are features from our time series itself.
 Our final component, **exogeneous variables,** bucks this trend by considering the effect of _external data_ on our time series.

-This shouldn't sound too intimidating $-$ **exogeneous variables are simply the normal features in any non-time series model you've built up to this point.** In a model of student test scores, for example, a standard linear regression would have features like the _number of hours studied_ and _number of hours slept_.
-An ARIMAX model, meanwhile, would also include **_endogeneous_** features such as the student's previous $n$ exam scores.
+This shouldn't sound too intimidating $-$ **exogeneous variables are simply the features in any non-time series model you've built up to this point.** In a model of student test scores, for example, a standard linear regression would have features like the _number of hours studied_ and _number of hours slept_.
+An ARIMAX model, meanwhile, would also include **_endogeneous_** features such as the student's previous $n$ exam scores and previous white noise terms.

 Here's what our full SARIMAX equation looks like.
 The exogeneous term is highlighted in green.